ugonfor/AI621-CompIMG/Assignment3/README.md

 ![input](./assets/result3.jpg)

 #### Comments
-I tried many types of images and
+I tried many types of images and identified some feature of good mixed images.

+The pictures which have the clear boundary (such as strong difference of color or texture) are good input as the object images.
+And the pictures have the clear and clean space are good at background images.